 If the main sewer is situated on higher ground, then the sewage will need to be transported to the main sewer via a different method.
 This is where the sewage pumping station comes into play.

 What is a Sewage Pumping Station and How does it work?

-The pumping station is a large tank that acts as a receiver for the sewage and it is then drained to the sewage system.
+A sewage or foul pumping station is a large tank that acts as a receiver for the sewage and it is then drained into the sewage system.
 Sewage pumping stations are primarily used where the property is located a substantial distance away from the sewage system.

 The sewage sits in the tank and once it reaches a certain level, a float switch is tripped.
 This causes the pump to start working and provides enough pressure for the sewage to move to the outside of the tank.
 The sewage moves against the forces of gravity and then progresses toward the main sewer.

 Why Do You Need a Pumping Station?

 There are a number of important reasons why you may require a sewage pumping station.
 These are listed below:

 - If there is a lack of gravitational flow, for example, if the sewage is situated below the main sewer then it will need to be pumped upwards.

 - If the connection to sewers is obstructed by a ridge for example.